natenka/pyneng-book-en/docs/source/book/15_module_re/flags.rst

     R2               Gi 1/0/21         177              R     C2911     Gi 0/0

 This is because there is a ``.+`` combination between desired parts of the output.
-Without ``re.DOTALL`` flag, such an expression would capture everything before line feed character, but with a flag it captures the longest possible piece of text because ``+`` is greedy.
+Without ``re.DOTALL`` flag, such an expression would capture everything before new line character, but with a flag it captures the longest possible piece of text because ``+`` is greedy.
-As a result, regular expression describes a string from the first Device ID to the last place where ``Cisco IOS Software.+ Version`` meets.
+As a result, regular expression describes a string from the first Device ID to the last place where ``Cisco IOS Software.+ Version`` match occurs.

 This situation occurs very often when using ``re.DOTALL`` and in order to correct it remember to disable greedy behavior:

 .. code:: python